 Goodwill and other intangible assets with indefinite useful lives are tested for impairment annually, or more frequently if conditions indicate an earlier review is necessary.
-The goodwill is allocated to the reporting unit in which the business that created the goodwill resides.
+The goodwill is allocated to the reporting unit in which the business that the goodwill resides.
 To test for goodwill impairment, the carrying amount of each reporting unit is compared with its fair value.
 If the carrying amount of a reporting unit exceeds its fair value, an impairment charge is recognized in an amount equal to that excess.
 To test for impairment of other intangible assets with indefinite useful lives, the carrying value of an intangible asset is compared with its fair value.
 If the carrying amount of an intangible asset with indefinite useful life exceeds its fair value, an impairment charge is recognized in an amount equal to that excess.

-Other intangible assets with finite useful lives consist primarily of brands and software and are amortized over their estimated useful lives using the straight-line method.
+Other intangible assets with finite useful lives consist primarily of brands and software are amortized over their estimated useful lives using the straight-line method.
 The estimated useful lives are as follows:

-Brands 20 to 25 years (mainly 25 years)
+Brands 10, 20 and 25 years (mainly 25 years)

+Customer relationships 5 years

 Software 5 years

 Asset Retirement Obligations - The Companies have obligations arising from contractual commitments to remove leasehold improvements from leased facilities and return the property to a specified condition when the lease terminates.
 The Companies recognize asset retirement obligations at the inception of a lease.
 The asset retirement obligations are measured with an expected present value technique based on historical experience and recorded in other long-term liabilities in the consolidated balance sheets and subsequently adjusted for changes in estimated disposal costs.
 The difference between the gross expected future cash flow and its present value is accreted over the life of the related lease, which is determined using best estimates because the Companies' lease contracts generally have automatic renewal provisions.
 The estimated asset retirement costs are capitalized as part of the carrying amount of the associated long-lived asset and depreciated over its useful life.
+For some lease contracts that are automatically renewed at the end of the contract, asset retirement obligations are calculated based on a reasonable estimate of the end of the contract.